 3 Types of toxic people to stay away from

-1. The “Drainers” or “Energy Swappers”
+1. The “Drainers,” or “Energy Swappers”

 If you said yes, this is what it feels like to have your positive energy drained and replaced with someone else’s negative energy.

-Drainers are constantly buried in drama and chaos, then they come to you to feed off your positivity.
+Drainers are constantly buried in drama and chaos, coming to you to feed off your positivity.

 After interacting with them, you go from happy to sad, depressed, and completely stressed out.

 It’s impossible to do that if you constantly allow toxic people to dump their problems and life’s woes on your shoulders.

 2. The “Complainers” or “Finger Pointers”

 I think we have all met this type of person at some point.

-Eventually, you will become unappreciative of the positive things happening in your life, because you are always pointing out what’s wrong.
+Eventually, you will become unappreciative of the positive things happening in your life because you are always pointing out what’s wrong.

 Complainers are toxic people who never take accountability for their actions.

-Change will never come without being responsible and accepting the fact that it’s up to YOU to make things happen.
+Change will never come without being responsible and accepting the fact that it’s up to you to make things happen.

 As it is so easy to have something to complain about and life never rewards complainers, stay as far away from them as much as possible.